gitongatonny/MeruNumberTranslator/README.md

 ## Dataset

 The dataset used for the conversion is stored in a CSV file named `MeruNumbers.csv`.

 The dataset contains numbers 1 to 100 and their corresponding Meru name and morphological grammar.

 ## Usage

-To use the Meru Number System Morphological Analyzer, follow these steps:
+To use the Meru Number Translator & Morphological Analyzer, follow these steps:

 1. Clone the repository to your local machine.

 2. Make sure you have Python installed (version 3.6 or above).

+3. Open with Jupyter Notebook or an equivalent software.

+- or You can use Google **Colab**.